MetaSys-LISBP/KinetX/README.md

 Usage:
 - kinetix [--app]

-argument --app apend results file, otherwise it is silently overwritten
+argument --app append new processing results in the previous result file, otherwise it is silently overwritten